mikerodonnell/spring_rest_cache_demo/README.md

 - pagination with Spring's [Pageable](http://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Pageable.html) interface goes down to the database layer with LIMIT and OFFSET in the underlying query -- not just pulling all entities into memory and then hiding some from the response.
 - [H2](http://www.h2database.com/) in-memory database is used in the unit tests, which allows for more effective testing of database integration than a mocking library.
+- messages are typically retrieved for two users, regardless of which is the sender vs recipient. since the query is bidirectional, the message table is indexed on sender_id and recipient_id, but not a composite index on {sender_id, recipient_id} or {recipient_id, sender_id}

 ## tools used